Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

 And all of them eerily similar.
 The legend of Atlantis is at the center of it all, and is one source of information about the observable common roots of civilizations around the world during this era.

-“And I stood upon the sand of the sea, and saw a beast rise up out of the sea, having seven heads and ten horns, and upon his horns ten crowns.”(Rev 13:1) “And the ten horns which thou sawest are ten kings…These have one mind, and shall give their power and strength unto the beast.”
-(Rev 17:12-13)
+“And I stood upon the sand of the sea, and saw a beast rise up out of the sea, having seven heads and ten horns, and upon his horns ten crowns.”(Revelation 13:1) “And the ten horns which thou sawest are ten kings…These have one mind, and shall give their power and strength unto the beast.”
+(Revelation 17:12-13)

 According to Plato’s account, written down in the 4th century BC from an oral account vouched to have been received from the Egyptians 200 years earlier, Atlantis was